Updated October 2023

 When it gets close to Christmas or a family members’ birthday, in our house, we always put out a wish list.
 I find it really useful in the search for the perfect gift!
 So, for you, my crafty, crochet friend, here is a list that you can send out to your family when your birthday is near.

 Ok, so perhaps this is one of the obvious gift ideas for crocheters, but we LOVE yarn.
 There is a reason why there are all those memes circulating the interwebs about how our yarn takes over the house.
 If someone buys me yarn, it shows that they really know me.
 One thing I would say, is try and buy more than one skein so that there is enough to finish a project.

 How do you buy yarn when there are SO many options to choose from?
-Go with something fun, like glow in the dark yarn, or something fancy like a beautiful skein of indie dyed merino (I adore the ones from Nurturing Fibres), or a gift pack full of bon bons.
+Go with something fun, like glow in the dark yarn (or this bulk pack), or something fancy like a beautiful skein of indie dyed merino (I adore the ones from Nurturing Fibres), or a gift pack full of bon bons.
 If you are intimidated with buying yarn for a loved one (it can be pretty overwhelming!) then get them a gift card so that they can go on a yarn shopping spree.

 2. Crochet books